Best daily deals

 Kaitlyn Cimino / Android Authority

-MSRP: $46.30
+MSRP: $159.99

 Pros

-• Accurate resting heart rate
+• Updated heart rate sensor

 Cons

-• No built-in GPS
+• Built-in GPS unreliable

 FAQs

 On smartwatches, GPS allows users to accurately track distances as well as map runs and other workouts.
-Some devices offer connected GPS which tethers your device to your smartphone.
+Some devices offer connected GPS, which tethers your device to your smartphone.
 Other devices offer built-in GPS, which means a GPS sensor is inside the watch itself, and you do not need to carry your smartphone during workouts.

-Smartwatches track steps most precisely using three sensors, a 3-Axis accelerometer, an altimeter for measuring elevation, and a gyroscope for measuring orientation.
+Smartwatches track steps most precisely using three sensors: a 3-axis accelerometer, an altimeter for measuring elevation, and a gyroscope for measuring orientation.
 However, not all devices feature all three of these sensors.
 Those that do will be the most accurate.

 Not a whole lot anymore.
 Here at Android Authority, we refer to devices with big displays prioritizing apps and notifications as smartwatches.
 Devices with small displays that look more like a traditional fitness band, we refer to as fitness trackers.